Day Trading Rules: A Beginner's Guide

 What about if you're an occasional day trader?
 You must follow the same margin requirements as non-day traders, meaning you must have a minimum equity of $2,000 to initial buy on margin and meet the Regulation T margin requirement .
 In other words, you must have 50% of the total purchase amount and must consistently keep at least 25% equity in your margin account.
 You'll also face penalties if you don't meet the requirements for margin when day trading.

 Let's take a closer look.
 Each of these examples constitutes day trades:

 Now, let’s take a look at a separate example of how you might become “labeled” as a pattern day trader.
 Let’s say you open a $10,000 trading account, then:

-Since the PDT rule says you can’t make four or more trades in a five business-day period, in order to not be labeled a Pattern Day Trader, you can’t trade again until the next Monday.
+Since the PDT rules are triggered when you make four or more trades in a five business-day period, in order to not be labeled a Pattern Day Trader, you can’t day trade again until the next Monday.
 But you can sell existing holdings provided they were not purchased the same day.

 What happens if I’m flagged as a PDT?

-Once your account gets flagged as breaking the PDT rule, your broker can issue you a margin call, if you hold less than the minimum PDT equity requirements (kind of like a penalty).
-At that point, you have five business days to deposit funds into your account to meet the call.
+Once your account gets flagged for triggering the PDT rules, your broker can issue you a margin call if you hold less than the minimum PDT equity requirement.
+At that point, you have five business days to deposit funds or eligible securities, or otherwise raise your account to meet the call.
 If the call is not met, you may experience restricted, but not suspended, trading.

-And if you don’t meet the margin call after five business days, your broker may place you under a 90-day cash restricted account status until your account adds up to $25,000.
+And if you don’t meet the margin call after five business days, your broker may place you under a 90-day cash restricted account status until your account meets the $25,000 minimum.